zeek/spicy-plugin/README.md

 ## Installation

+### Use Zeek's built-in version

+Zeek includes both Spicy and this plugin by default since version 5.0.
+To confirm that you have it available, run `zeek -N Zeek::Spicy`, it should show output like this:

+    # zeek -NN Zeek::Spicy
+    Zeek::Spicy - Support for Spicy parsers (*.spicy, *.evt, *.hlto) (dynamic, version x.y.z)

+Assuming that's the case, you should also find the plugin's compilation tool `spicyz` at the same place as the Zeek executable:

+    # which spicyz
+    /usr/local/zeek/bin/spicyz

+If you do not want to use the Spicy plugin that's built into Zeek for some reason (e.g., because you'd like to try a new version of the plugin or Spicy), you can build Zeek with `--disable-spicy` and then follow the instructions below for installation through the package manager or from source.

 ### Install through package manager

-The easiest, and recommended, way to install the Spicy plugin is through the Zeek package manager:
+If not using Zeek's built-in Spicy support, the recommended way to install the Spicy plugin is through the Zeek package manager:

     # zkg install zeek/spicy-plugin